|

 ever acknowledged the value of my school.
 Too dumbfounded to

-speak, I gazed in shock at the money laying there.
+speak, I gazed in shock at the money laying on the table.
 I had

 planned on getting nasty with him if he disappointed me, but here at